thureson/y_Cloud_01/README.md

   // Children can be components presented in the same way as shown or just text }
 ```

+#### Actions
+ActionCreators are recommended to be placed `src/store/actionCreators`

+Mapping of actions to states should be placed in `src/store/actionsToStates/modules` under some module.
+When creating modules remember to add the new module in `src/store/actionsToStates/modules/index.js`

 ### Setup
 ```